Many anglers wonder if they actually need to fish with a wire leader, and if so, what type of wire material they are supposed to use.

 As multi-strand titanium leaders can go beyond the 100lb test mark, you can use them for all types of big and sharp-toothed predators in both fresh- and saltwater.

 There is an array of ready-tied wire leaders out there, both of the stainless steel and titanium variety.
 Using qualitative ready-tied leaders can save you the time of making them yourself, which can be highly advantageous when you’re out fishing.

 However, as I’ve tried many such leaders over the years, I want to recommend you to only use proven and good quality ready-tied leaders.

-Too many times have I lost big fish with low-quality leaders that either broke, corroded, or that had poorly attached and/or low quality swivels on them.
+Too many times have I lost big fish with low-quality leaders that either broke, corroded or had poorly attached and/or low-quality swivels attached to them.

 Can Wire Leaders Break?

-Steel wires can corrode after a longer time in the water, especially in salty water, which, in turn, can lead to a leader break.
+Steel wires can corrode after a certain time in the water, especially in salty water, which, in turn, can lead to a leader break.